Erik84750/turntable-controller/README.md

   g. a 3D printable casing for this project, downloadable .stl files.

-  h. turntable track polarity control: ACS712-based sensor controls the DCC track polarity
+  h. turntable track polarity control: ACS712-based sensor controls the DCC track polarity.
+Omron G6S-2 5VDC relay.

   3. Software
     a.
 C++ custom software with a very wide range of options and features